 You're hungry and it's a few hours until dinner, so you decide you want a snack.
 You can choose either an apple or a glazed donut.
 They are roughly the same size and either food works as a quick snack before you get back to work.
 Which one do you choose?

-Hopefully you chose the apple.
-Why?
+Hopefully you chose the apple instead of the donut.
 The apple has around 80 calories and lots of vitamins, fiber and phytochemicals.
 The fiber in the apple will fill your stomach and keep you satisfied until dinner.

 The donut has calories.
 Lots of calories.
 In fact, the donut has more than 200 calories, but it doesn't have many nutrients.
 There's only about one gram of fiber -- it won't keep you feeling full either.
 Eating a sugary donut can easily lead to eating a second one, and possibly a third.
 Sure it tastes good, but your body might pay quite a price later, for this immediate gratification.

 You can probably already see from the examples that brightly colored fruits and vegetables are big winners in nutrient density.
-That's one reason why so many fruits and vegetables qualify as superfoods, or foods that are rich in nutrients and other compounds that have healthy benefits such as fiber, phytochemicals and essential fatty acids.
+That's one reason why so many fruits and vegetables qualify as superfoods.
 Carrots, tomatoes, broccoli, kale, spinach, berries, apples, cherries, pomegranate and oranges are all superfoods.